skywarth/annals-of-disco/cinematography/movie.md

 - one hour photo (2002) (It's alright, some scenes are stretched to dread and could be boring.
 Rather realistic slightly psycho movie.
 Robin Williams.
 Photo printer)
 - Animatrix (Not good, only one or two stories are worth watching.)
 - marathon man (It's OK, some scenes and elaborations are just too unnecessary, it doesn't even contribute to the story.
 Not an exceptional movie.
 Dustin Hoffman)
+- Howl's Moving Castle (Magnificient, a classic from Hayao Miyazaki)
+- Good Time (Alright movie, doesn't require your strict attention.
+Contains some decent comedy.
+Drug, theft... vice spree.
+Actually it is like crime speedrun)
+- a single man (Suicidal homosexual man, psychological movie.
+Decent, not incredible.
+Focuses too damn much on romance and affairs.)

 ### Watch later

+- The Rock (1996)
 - Blue Max (1966)
 - imperium
 - Empire Records